 Things may not always work out well for you, and you need to be prepared for some undesirable outcomes.
 In certain cases, perhaps the broker had already transferred the money elsewhere, withdrawn it or the company was declared bankrupt.
 In all these cases, the money is out of the reach of the bank, and they cannot conduct the reversal.
 The broker’s bank can only reverse your money if it is still within their reach and not withdrawn or sent elsewhere.
 Even if the broker simply withdrew the money, that is enough to make your reversal impossible.
 The problem is that banks do not insure client funds but they only facilitate the transfer of money.
 Making the reversal, therefore, would be like asking the bank to pay from its pocket.
 If they did that, they might as well go out of business.
 (Some: 5 tips to identify the perfect ICO to invest in)

 Alright, we didn’t mention that to discourage you from pursuing a reversal, but to remind you of the need to act fast as soon as you suspect fraud.
 You may be lucky and find that the scam broker is yet to wrap up their operation and get your reversal early.
 Especially when you notice there has been a fraudulent transaction, such cases are taken very seriously.
 (Do you know: What Is The Financial Commission And Can It Be Trusted?)

 Another situation that may not end up well for your reversal is if you did the transaction through a third-party eWallet.
-People tend to trust eWallets because then you don’t have to keep repeating your personal details which is tiring and also less secure as information could be stolen.
-If you used such a service to make the wire transfer, then you’re out of lack as that transaction would involve another party.
+People tend to trust eWallets because then you don’t have to keep repeating your details which are tiring and also less secure as information could be stolen.
+If you used such a service to make the wire transfer, then you’re out of luck as that transaction would involve another party.

 Going through intermediaries